Summary Of The DeWalt Dws780 Review

 - the double bevel feature lets you cut accurate bevels without repositioning the timber being cut.

-- Fantastic machine for all trades professional, carpenters, furniture makers, installers, deck builders, house framers and more.
+- Fantastic machine for all trades professionals, carpenters, furniture makers, installers, deck builders, house framers, and more.
 Especially for those who need no fuss accurate cutting.

 - Made strong and durable, very solid.

 - In regards to the DeWalt Dws780 miter saw’s castings and safety guards, they have been made rugged and with precision.
-The miter detent plate made from stainless steel and built to handle the day to day grunt from a typical job site.
+The miter detent plate is made from stainless steel and built to handle the day-to-day grunt from a typical job site.